dschnare/ioc-container/packages/ioc-container/README.md

 Any formal parameter or property that starts with `$` is considered a configuration key, and will be set to the config key without the `$` prefix.

+All services can optionally define `initialize` and `destroy` methods that will be called after dependencies have been injected and when the service has been released respectively.

 **Example:**

     class MyClass {
       constructor(a, $port) { this.a = a; this.port = $port; }

+      initialize() {
+        console.log('MyClass#initialize');
+      }
     }
     ioc.config.set('port', 3000);
     ioc.install('myClass', MyClass, { newable: true })